 What help our members produce media that is meaningful to them and their community.
 After becoming a member and taking some classes you will be on your way to making great media.
 Read on for a walkthrough on how to produce here at CCTV.

-- Become a member of CCTV
+- Become a Member of CCTV

 - Take classes on the gear you hope to use

 Members can take classes or sometimes take tests to gain access to our equipment.
 At least the introductory level of classes are required for access to our portable camera, audio and lighting equipment.
 We also offer classes for our multicamera live studio and our digital edit suites.
-Contact Allison Rodriguez about classes enrollments, tests and other training details.

-- Develop a plan for your production
+- Plan your production

 - Submit a Production Contract